 Some babies react negatively to the bottle at first.
 Don’t worry if that is your case, as it’s quite normal.
 The key is patience.
 You can also use these techniques to help your baby get used to the bottle:

-- Start by giving him his first bottle in the morning, when he’s very hungry and less fussy.
+- Start by giving them their first bottle in the morning, when they are very hungry and less fussy.

-- You can also offer him the bottle several times during the day for a little snack.
+- You can also offer the bottle several times during the day for a little snack.

-- Start by putting your own milk in the bottle to get him used to the change in texture.
+- Start by putting your own milk in the bottle to get them used to the change in texture.

 - Ask dad to offer the bottles at first.

-- Integrate other times where you have reassuring contact with your baby, like rocking him, massaging him or carrying him in a baby carrier.
+- Integrate other times where you have reassuring contact with your baby, like rocking them, massaging them or carrying them in a baby carrier.